 The app also includes a catalog of exercises sorted by focus area, a calendar that tracks workout time and muscles targeted and quarterly workout contests.
 Of course, some workouts and features are locked for users without a paid subscription.

-This is a very simple, straightforward fitness app that allows you to stream available workout videos or choose an area of focus and time span for in-app workouts.
+This is a very simple, straightforward fitness app that allows you to stream workout videos or choose an area of focus and time span for workouts.
 Categories include abs, arms, butt, cardio, legs and full body.
 Workouts range from 10 to 30 minutes.

 The first and second levels of workouts are free for most of the categories.
 To unlock the third level or to create custom routines, you’ll need to purchase the paid version of the app.
 It costs $13.99, but there are no recurring subscription fees.